moliver28/research-handbook/content/handbook/people-group/promotions-transfers.md

     - Promotions are effective 2024-08-01 and the communication window is 2024-07-24 to 2024-08-01 aligned with the [company-wide timeline](https://handbook.gitlab.com/handbook/people-group/promotions-transfers/#fy25-q3-2nd-half)
     - Managers will communicate successful or unsuccessful promotion with team members directly.
 For unsuccessful promotions, clear feedback should be provided to the team member.

 #### Feedback Confidentiality

 A goal through this process is to continue to facilitate opportunity to provide more regular and ongoing feedback and flex the feedback muscle as a division.
-We encourage team members to own the feedback that they provide to strength relationships, invest in each other's grwoth and development, and provide the opportunity for team members receiving the feedback to ask clarifying questions if needed.
+We encourage team members to own the feedback that they provide to strengthen relationships, invest in each other's grwoth and development, and provide the opportunity for team members receiving the feedback to ask clarifying questions if needed.

 The feedback form asks for feedback provider's information, so promotion candidates and their managers will have visibility into specifics of the feedback provided.
 At the CISO directs calibration session we will review themes in [this structure](https://docs.google.com/document/d/11w4fI2iJj0-GRgtQxRGgRMiUyt60Z1Xv1w19UkC2ubE/edit).